abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 OK, enough with this abstract nonsense, let's talk about "normal" functions --- ones between numbers.

+In calculus, there is this concept of *linear functions* (also called "degree one polynomials"):

+{: .definition}

-In calculus, there is this concept of *linear functions* (also called "degree one polynomials") that are sometimes defined as functions of the form $f(x) = xa$ i.e. ones that contain no operations other than multiplying the argument by some constant (designated as $a$ in the example).
+> Linear functions are functions of the form $f(x) = xa$ that contain no operations other than multiplying the argument by some constant (designated as $a$ in the example).

 But if we start plotting some such functions we will realize that there is another way to describe them --- their graphs are always comprised of straight lines.